 50th Anniversary of Bodega Marine Laboratory

-Over the past five decades, several of our NOAA staff had their career origins at BML-- as undergraduate or graduate students, or as members of BML technical and marine support staff.
-More recently, NOAA collaborated with UC faculty on training for conducting natural resource damage assessments in rocky intertidal habitats.
-Partnerships with marine laboratories such as BML are critical to the NOAA mission to protect and restore coastal resources and to help us remain a strong science-based agency well connected with current scientific research, trends, and findings.
+Partnerships with marine laboratories such as Bodega Marine Laboratory are critical to the NOAA mission to protect and restore coastal resources and to help us remain a strong science-based agency well connected with current scientific research, trends, and findings.